theozebua/oze-framework-project/README.md

 ## License and Copyright

-The Oze Framework is licensed under the MIT license, which can be found in the [LICENSE.md](LICENSE.md) file.
+The Oze Framework is licensed under the MIT license, which can be found in the [LICENSE](LICENSE) file.
 The MIT license allows users to freely use, modify, and distribute the framework, both for personal and commercial purposes.
 It also provides a disclaimer of warranty and limitation of liability.
 By using the framework, users agree to comply with the terms and conditions stated in the MIT license.